 So the boredom has subsided, as I knew it would.
 Mostly because we’ve been flitting off to various cities every weekend for appearances and pop culture expos, which is tiring but also super fun and pretty much the best way to see the world.
 There’s a reason why lots of actors are trying to break into the convention scene: because it’s the best.

 Sidebar: I get asked a lot if I’m “annoyed” by going to conventions, which makes me laugh.
 Would you get annoyed at getting a free trip to a fun city where you’re basically told how much you’re loved all day?
 Besides that, the shows I’m known for (the biggies being Stargate and Firefly) are all experiences I associate wonderful memories with, and I’m quite happy to relive them with you.
 So the smiles I have at these events are real.
 I am incredibly grateful to keep getting on planes to come out to entertain you with my inane stories, and I get a little bit choked up when I see you in your Kaylee/Keller cosplay and Jayne hats.
-I really do love you, ya know.
+I really do love you, you know.